-12.8.1.1 The Parties may increase in-year the payments to the IJB for the delegated services with the agreement of the IJB.
+12.7.1.1 The Parties may increase in-year the payments to the IJB for the delegated services with the agreement of the IJB.

-12.8.2 Reductions in payment by Parties to the IJB
+12.7.2 Reductions in payment by Parties to the IJB

-12.8.2.1 The Parties do not expect to reduce the payment to the IJB inyear unless there are exceptional circumstances resulting in significant unplanned costs for the Party.
-In such exceptional circumstances the following escalation process would be followed before any reduction to the in-year payment to the IJB was agreed:-
+12.7.2.1 The Parties do not expect to reduce the payment to the IJB inyear unless there are exceptional circumstances resulting in significant unplanned costs for the Party.
+In such exceptional circumstances the following escalation process would be followed before any reduction to the in-year payment to the IJB was agreed:- a) The Party would seek to manage the unplanned costs within its own resources, including the application of reserves where applicable;

-- a) The Party would seek to manage the unplanned costs within its own resources, including the application of reserves where applicable. - b) Each Party would need to approve any decision to seek to reduce the in-year payment to the IJB. - c) Any final decision would need to be agreed by the Chief Executives of both Parties and by the Chief Officer of the IJB, and be ratified by the Parties and the IJB.
+b) Each Party would need to approve any decision to seek to reduce the in-year payment to the IJB; and c) Any final decision would need to be agreed by the Chief Executives of both Parties and by the Chief Officer of the IJB, and be ratified by the Parties and the IJB.

-12.8.3 Variations to the planned payments by the IJB
+12.7.3 Variations to the planned payments by the IJB

-- 12.8.3.1 The Chief Officer is expected to deliver the agreed outcomes within the total delegated resources of the IJB.
-Where a forecast overspend against an element of the operational budget emerges during the financial year, in the first instance it is expected that the Chief Officer, in conjunction with the Chief Finance Officer of the IJB, will agree corrective action with the IJB. - 12.8.3.2 If this does not resolve the overspending issue then the Chief Officer, the Chief Finance Officer of the IJB and the Director of Finance of NHS Grampian and the Section 95 Officer of the Council must agree a recovery plan to balance the overspending budget.
+12.7.3.1 The Chief Officer is expected to deliver the agreed Outcomes within the total delegated resources of the IJB.
+Where a forecast overspend against an element of the operational budget emerges during the financial year, in the first instance it is expected that the Chief Officer, in conjunction with the Chief Finance Officer of the IJB, will agree corrective action with the IJB.

+12.7.3.2 If this does not resolve the overspending issue then the Chief Officer, the Chief Finance Officer of the IJB and the Director of Finance of NHS Grampian and the Section 95 Officer of the Council must agree a recovery plan to balance the overspending budget.

-12.8.4 IJB Overspend against payments
+12.7.4 IJB Overspend against payments

-- 12.8.4.1 In the event that the recovery plan is unsuccessful and an overspend is evident at the year-end, uncommitted reserves held by the IJB, in line with the reserves policy, would firstly be used to address any overspend. - 12.8.4.2 In the event that an overspend is evident following the application of reserves, the following arrangements will apply for addressing that overspend:- or
+- 12.7.4.1 In the event that the recovery plan is unsuccessful and an overspend is evident at the year-end, uncommitted reserves held by the IJB, in line with the reserves policy, would firstly be used to address any overspend. - 12.7.4.2 In the event that an overspend is evident following the application of reserves, the following arrangements will apply for addressing that overspend:- - 12.7.4.4 In each year in respect of any overspend, either: